microprediction/timemachines-testing/README.md

 Standalone time intensive testing of the timemachines package that generates Elo ratings as a byproduct.

-### Optimizer Elo ratings and leaderboards

-See [optimizer_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/optimizer_elo_ratings/leaderboards/overall) for current rankings and Elo ratings of global optimization strategies.
-These are computed by random match-ups where an [objective](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/objectives.py) function is chosen at random and the dimensionality of the search and number of allowed iterations is also randomly selected.
-The precise methodology is revealed in [optimizers/eloratings.py](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/eloratings.py).

 ### Model Elo ratings and leaderboards

 Ratings for time series models, including some widely used packages such as fbprophet, are produced separately for different horizons.
 Specifically, we create a different Elo rating for looking k=1 steps ahead versus k=13 steps ahead, say.
 A rating is produced for each k in the Fibonacci sequence.
 See [skater_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards) sub-directories.
 For example some good ways to predict univariate time series 8 steps in advance might be suggested by the rankings at [/leaderboards/univariate_008](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards/univariate_008) but of course their are caveats.

+### Optimizer Elo ratings and leaderboards

+The optimizer functionality is being moved to [HumpDay](https://github.com/microprediction/humpday).
+The precise methodology is revealed in [comparison/eloratings.py](https://github.com/microprediction/humpday/blob/main/humpday/comparison/eloratings.py).